This the history of of Hess & Eisenhardt, a firm better known as Sayers &

 firms were done at the Hess & Eisenhardt plant.

-Late in the decade, Hess & Eisenhardt performed additional series-built conversions,
+in the decade, Hess & Eisenhardt performed additional series-built

-but this time it was for the Ford Motor Company's luxury Lincoln
+conversions, but this time it was for the Ford Motor Company's luxury

-were converted at the Blue Ash Rd. plant.
-Built using a standard wheelbase
+IVs and Vs were converted at the Blue Ash Rd. plant.
+Built using a

-4-door sedan and available only in black, the cars featured an upgraded
+standard wheelbase 4-door sedan and available only in black, the cars

-celebrities known to have owned a Hess & Eisenhardt-built Mark IV/Mark V
+many celebrities known to have owned a Hess & Eisenhardt-built Mark

 Hess and Eisenhardt is also responsible for two of the three "original"